frictionlessdata/datapackage/specs/patterns.md

 ### Specification

-All compressed files `MUS`T have a file extension that allows the compression property to be correctly inferred as a supported compression type (e.g. data.csv.`gz` or data.csv.`zip`) OR the `compression` property `MUST` be used to specify the compression.
+All compressed resources `MUST` have a `path` that allows the `compression` property to be inferred.
+If the compression can't be inferred from the `path` property (e.g. a custom file extension is used) then the `compression` property `MUST` be used to specify the compression.

 Supported compression types: